An Independent Investigation

 This is labor arbitrage.

-Three of America's largest banks filed 7,474 Labor Condition Applications for foreign workers.
+Six of the biggest corporations in America filed 261,993 Labor Condition Applications for foreign workers.
 Public records expose the playbook: file at scale, pay the legal minimum, and lock workers in with green card sponsorship.

 |